connecticut-digital-services/digital-service/src/pages/work.md

   text: >-
     Connecticut Digital Services serves as a primary hub and resource for digital transformation in the state.
-We are engaged in a number of digital projects and initiatives to support the needs of state agencies and our constituents.
+We are engaged in a number of digital projects and initiatives to support the needs of state agencies and the citizens of Connecticut.
 resources:
   header: Playbooks & Guidelines
   projects: